 The Executive Order and Grants

-The HHS is responsible for awarding and administration grants for expanding healthcare access through community health centers, innovation, research, and reporting requirements.
+The HHS is responsible for awarding and administering grants for expanding healthcare access through community health centers, innovation, research, and reporting requirements.
 The executive order isn’t specific about who gets priority when it comes to the many “burdens” of the ACA.
-Relieving the burden on tax payers could come at the cost of funding programs that help to expand access to primary care and for quality improvement measures.
+Relieving the burden on taxpayers could come at the cost of funding programs that help to expand access to primary care and for quality improvement measures.

 What the ACA Executive Order Does NOT Do

 It won’t eliminate the required paperwork and processes.
-These government institutions have the ability to decide what the paperwork looks like and how it is processed, but they are responsible for performing the obligations assigned them under the law.
+These government institutions can decide what the paperwork looks like and how it is processed, but they are responsible for performing the obligations assigned them under the law.

-It won’t change anything about any insurance for this year or the requirement to have minimal essential coverage if you can afford it.
-Open enrollment is ending soon, so if you still need coverage for 2017, you should get enrolled now.
+It won’t change anything about any insurance for this year or the requirement to have minimum essential coverage if you can afford it.
+Open enrollment is starting on November 1, 2017, so if you need coverage for 2018, you should get enrolled as early as possible.